ryokbys/nap/doc/fp.rst

    $ python /path/to/nap/nappy/fitpot/fp.py --nproc 4 | tee out.fp

 This could take a few minutes using 4 processes.
 And you can see some output files written by *fp.py*.
+See how to discuss results in :ref:`fp_results`.

 -----